featbit/azure-container-apps/README.md

-# Deploy FeatBit to Azure with Terraform
+# Deploy FeatBit on Azure using Terraform

 This repo contains terraform code for deploying FeatBit on Azure.
 FeatBit is a feature flag service that helps you manage feature flags and evaluate them in real-time.
 You can find more information about FeatBit in [FeatBit official website](https://www.featbit.co/) and [Github Repo](https://github.com/featbit/featbit).